-Today’s poetry prompts come from my book, 1200 Creative Writing Prompts, which is jam-packed with ideas and inspiration for writers and includes prompts for fiction, poetry, and creative nonfiction.
+Today’s poetry prompts come from my book, 1200 Creative Writing Prompts, which is jam-packed with ideas and inspiration for writers and includes fiction, poetry, and creative nonfiction writing prompts.

 Some of the poetry prompts in the book ask you to use a list of specific words in a poem.
 Some give you a topic to write about.
 Some ask you to draw on your life experience.
 Some give you images to use as inspiration for a poem.

 All of the prompts are designed to spark ideas and inspire you to write.
 And you don’t have to use the prompts to write poems.
 Use a prompt to write an essay or a blog post.
 If you get a prompt that contains a list of words but one of the words isn’t working in your poem, delete it from the list.
 If one of the images gives you an idea for a story, write a story.
 Use the prompts in whatever way you see fit.

 25 Poetry Prompts from 1200 Creative Writing Prompts

 - Write a descriptive poem about a banana split: three scoops of ice cream with banana halves on either side and a big mound of whipped cream on top laced with chocolate sauce and sprinkled with chopped nuts—all topped off with a plump red cherry.

 - Use all of the following words in a poem: tapestry, sings, eye, din, collide, slippery, fantasy, casting, chameleon, lives.

 - Write a poem about somebody who betrayed you, or write a poem about betrayal.